melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 openssl s_client -connect peer-deliverer.localho.st:443
 ```

-## 5. Deploy an orderer organization
+## 5. Deploy the orderer organization

 To deploy an `Orderer` organization we have to: